Can Colored Paper Be Recycled?

 Paper that has been written on using a black or blue pen, or has been printed on from an ink printer can be recycled.
 For the most part, ink does not negatively affect the paper fibers and the paper fibers can still go through the recycling process.

 Paper with ink is often one of the most common recycled types of paper since this is the paper that most of us have around our house.
-It can consist of paper from a notebook, letters and bills we receive in the mail.
-Recycling as much of our paper as possible will have a positive effect on our planet, since it can be reused.
+It can consist of paper from a notebook, letters, and bills we receive in the mail.
+Recycling as much of our paper as possible will have a positive effect on our planet since it can be reused.

 One type of paper that may have ink on it that you need to watch out for is sticky notes.
-Many of us use sticky notes to write notes or reminders on.
-Even though it has ink on it, sticky notes can often not be recycled since it will usually have an adhesive on the back.
+Many of us use sticky notes to write notes or reminders Even though it has ink on it, sticky notes can often not be recycled since they will usually have an adhesive on the back.
 Some sticky notes also come in bright colors, which can’t be recycled.

 Things to Look Out for When Recycling Paper

-Similar to bright colored paper, paper with crayon drawings or paint, there are other things you need to look out for when you are recycling paper.
+Similar to bright colored paper, paper with crayon drawings, or paint, there are other things you need to look out for when you are recycling paper.
 If you recycle paper that has materials that can’t be recycled, you can cause more harm than good at your local recycling facility.
 To help you recycle only proper items, we recommend watching out for the following items when it comes to recycling.

 The first item to watch out for is adhesives.
 As we mentioned previously, adhesives can’t be recycled at many recycling facilities.
-Adhesives can be on the back of sticky notes, added to some of the bills you receive in the mail and attached to other paper as well.
+Adhesives can be on the back of sticky notes, added to some of the bills you receive in the mail, and attached to other papers as well.
 Since a small amount of recycling facilities will remove adhesives, it’s important to check with your local recycling facility before you recycle any paper with adhesives.

 The second item you want to watch out for is glue or anything else that could soil your paper.
 Glue is very similar to adhesives.
 Paper can not be successfully recycled if glue is attached to the paper, in most situations.

-Other items that may soil your paper could be food, drinks or oils.
+Other items that may soil your paper could be food, drinks, or oils.
 If the paper fibers are soiled, the paper can often not be recycled.
 This is why you can’t recycle any sort of paper that has leftover food still attached or paper that has oil.

 Most recycling facilities will vary when it comes to what types of paper they accept.
 As we mentioned, some may accept adhesives and others will not.
 There will be other variations depending on the recycling facility as well.
 Therefore, we always recommend checking with your local recycling facility when it comes to recycling paper and other recyclable items.
-They will be the best resource to letting you know what they will accept at their own facility.
+They will be the best resource for letting you know what they will accept at their facility.

-Waste no coloring tools and no time with my free adult coloring eBook and by signing up for my email newsletter HERE!
+Waste no coloring tools and no time with my free adult coloring eBook by signing up for my email newsletter HERE!

 Shawn C